ValFil-ex/small-study-projects/README.md

 ----------------------------------------------

 ## TWENTY NINETEEN CHILD  - a Wordpress custom child-theme based on Twenty Nineteen Theme.
-Changes background color of the archive page for specific terms of custom taxonomy types
+Changes background color ONLY of the archive page of the term 'ROT' of the custom taxonomy 'Nasenfarbe'

 Implemented using php, css (Docker for dev)